-Once reports are received, the Virginia Department of Elections and the local general registrars are required to review the reports and provide requests for additional information to the committee within 21 days of the deadline.
+Once reports are received, the Virginia Department of Elections is required to review the reports and provide requests for additional information to the committee within 21 days of the deadline.
 The committee's failure to file an amended report or late filing of an amended report will be assessed civil penalties.

-In conducting its review, the Virginia Department of Elections and the local general registrar are required to review the following:
+In conducting its review, the Virginia Department of Elections is required to check the following information:

-- the report is legible; - the report is signed by the treasurer; - there is no missing information in required fields or descriptions such as "N/A", "none", "unknown" etc. In fields where "requested" or "unable to obtain" is entered, verify that copies of letters to the contributors requesting this information have been filed; - the beginning balance of the current report (Schedule H, Line 16) equals the ending balance of the previous period's report (Schedule H, Line 19); - Line 19 and Line 29 on Schedule H match; - contributions are reported in alphabetical order on Schedule A and Schedule B as required by § 24.2-947.4; - expenditures are reported in chronological order (earliest first) on Schedule D; and - expenditure descriptions are relevant.
+- that the report is legible; - that missing information in required fields such as "N/A", "none", "unknown" etc. In fields where "requested" or "unable to obtain" is entered, verify that copies of letters to the contributors requesting this information have been filed; - that the beginning balance of the current report (Schedule H, Line 16) equals the ending balance of the previous period's report (Schedule H, Line 19); - that Line 19 and Line 29 on Schedule H match; - that contributions are reported in alphabetical order on Schedule A and Schedule B as required by § 24.2-947.4;

+• that expenditures are reported in chronological order (earliest first) on Schedule D;